scikit-activeml/scikit-activeml/docs/developers_guide.rst

 .. _update-2:

-``update`` function
+``update`` method
 ^^^^^^^^^^^^^^^^^^^

-The update function of the budget manager has the same functionality as the query strategy update.
+The update method of the budget manager has the same functionality as the query strategy update.

 Required Parameters: